lukasturcani/stk/docs/source/index.rst

-A goal of :mod:`.stk` is to provide simple interfaces and require minimal information from users to achieve basic and common tasks, but also allow extensive customization and extension in order to facilitate complex workflows.
+A goal of :mod:`.stk` is to provide simple interfaces and require minimal information from users to achieve basic and common tasks, but also allow extensive customization and extension in order to fulfill complex requirements.

 Extensibility and Customization
 ...............................